entityMT/entityMT/README.md

 This essembly has, basically, two major main responsibilities, being the execution and mount of the queries.<br/>
 The execution of queries is centered on the 'IQueryHandler' interface.
 Here the finished query, corresponding to the 'IQuery' interface, is executed on the database.<br/>
 The mount proccess of queries is more complex and, therefore, this responsibility was segregated.
-With this, we can customize how queries are mounted in parts (columns, joins and/or clausules) and advance the solution based on ISO/IEC 25010 quality stands.<br/>
+With this, we can customize how queries are mounted in parts (columns, joins and/or clauses) and advance the solution based on ISO/IEC 25010 quality stands.<br/>
 Below is possible to observe each interface linked to the process of mounting the queries:<br/>

 . __IQueryBuilder__: Corresponds to the pattern builder and is used by clients to build queries.
-With clients using only this interface, communication between objects becomes simpler and facilitates future refactorings (Eric Evans addresses this a lot in the book 'DDD: Tackling Complexity in the Heart of Software').
+With clients using only this interface, communication between objects becomes simpler and facilitates future refactorings (Eric Evans addresses this a lot in the book 'DDD: Tackling Complexity in the Heart of Software').<br/>
-. __IWhereClausuleManager__:
+. __IWhereClausuleManager__: It would be the most complex clause manager with the responsibility of creating the 'where' clause, handling logical operators (and, or, not) and comparison operators (=, <, >, <=, >=, !=, like, etc. ).
+It is also important to point out that, due to the many possibilities to handle expressions of type 'MemberExpression', a dedicated interface was created for this ('IMemberAccessHanlder'), guaranteeing the principle of extension of SOLID.<br/>
-. __IOrderByClausuleManager__:
+. __IOrderByClausuleManager__: Represents de order by clause manager.<br/>
-. __IGroupByClausuleManager__:
+. __IGroupByClausuleManager__: Represents de group by clause manager.<br/>
-. __IMemberAccessHandler__:
-. __IQueryJoinsGenerator__:
+. __IQueryJoinsGenerator__: Builder of joins of the sql query.<br/>
-. __IQuerySelectedColumnsProvider__:
+. __IQuerySelectedColumnsProvider__: Give the columns brought by the sql query.<br/>

 ## Supported DBMS